eBay/nice-modal-react/README.md

 ```

 ### Use the modal by id
-You can also control a nice modal by id:
+You can also control a modal by id:
 ```js
 import NiceModal from '@ebay/nice-modal-react';
 import MyAntdModal from './my-antd-modal'; // created by above code